JHUISI/auto-tools/auto_batch/README.md

 Disclaimer
 ==========

 AutoBatch is a proof-of-concept tool for assisting cryptographers in automatically designing batch verification algorithms.
 Although AutoBatch is [Free Software](http://www.gnu.org/philosophy/free-sw.html), released under GNU GPL version 3, keep in mind that it is extensively research-quality software.
 It has only been thoroughly tested on test cases discussed in our CCS paper and on other internally generated test cases.
-Thus, take into consideration that it may not work as expected on some signature schemes, if we have not encountered the structure before.
+AutoBatch is still considered research-grade software, but we are constantly improving it to be as robust as possible.

-For comments/questions and other inquires, email us at akinyelj [AT] cs.jhu.edu OR mpagano [ AT ] cs.jhu.edu.
+For bug reports, comments/questions and other inquires, email us at akinyelj [AT] cs.jhu.edu OR mpagano [ AT ] cs.jhu.edu.